 It’s essential that your nonprofit, during the strategy creation process, decide what success means to your organization and how exactly you’re going to measure it.

-Measuring the Key Performance Indicators will allow you to evaluate the progress towards your goals and decide on an appropriate course of action.
+Measuring your KPIs will allow you to evaluate the progress toward your goals and decide on an appropriate course of action.

 8. Experiment with Facebook Ads